dkrzyszczyk/dkrzyszczyk/README.md

 <h3 align="center" dir="auto">
-  welcome stranger
+  Welcome, Stranger
   <a target="_blank" rel="noopener noreferrer" href="https://raw.githubusercontent.com/dkrzyszczyk/dkrzyszczyk/main/wave.gif">
     <img src="https://raw.githubusercontent.com/dkrzyszczyk/dkrzyszczyk/main/wave.gif" width="30px" style="max-width: 100%;">
   </a>
 </h3>

-My name is Dominika Krzyszczyk and my field of expertise is broadly-understood Cloud Computing.
-I'm from Poland :poland: and currently working remotely [**@Collibra**](https://www.collibra.com/us/en) as Infrastructure Engineer.
-I've nearly 5 years professional background with various cloud providers (AWS, GCP, IBM Cloud) in public, private as well as hybrid Cloud solutions.
-If you want to know more then please find me on [**LinkedIn**](https://linkedin.com/in/dkrzyszczyk).
+My name is Dominika Krzyszczyk and my field of expertise is Cloud Computing using DevOps methodologies.
+I'm from Poland :poland: and I'm currently working remotely [**@Collibra**](https://www.collibra.com/us/en) as an Infrastructure Engineer. <TODO list duties is Infra Eng in a sentence> I have over 4 years of professional experience with various Cloud providers (AWS, GCP, IBM Cloud) in public, private, and hybrid-Cloud solutions.
+If you want to know more, then please find me on [**LinkedIn**](https://linkedin.com/in/dkrzyszczyk).

 <table>